Sequim Community Information

 Sequim is also the lavender growing capital of North America.
 Because of our climate, Sequim is one of the few places lavender grows well in the United States.
 Lavender farms are constantly expanding, new ones are starting all the time, and lavender has become an important part of our local culture.
 In the early summer, Sequim has a lavender festival showcasing the many innovative uses for the herb and the products made by local farmers.
 During this festival there are many activities for visitors, including the street fair, open air market, and farm tour.

-Throughout the year residents enjoy open air concerts in the park, walking or biking on the Discovery Trail, boating at the John Wayne Marina, hiking and camping in the Olympic Mountains, indoor swimming and recreation at the Sequim Aquatic Recreation Center and many other outdoor activities.
+Throughout the year residents enjoy open air concerts in the park, walking or biking on the Discovery Trail, boating at the John Wayne Marina, hiking and camping in the Olympic Mountains, indoor swimming and recreation at the YMCA and many other outdoor activities.
 Sequim residents are also looking forward to the completion of our own emergency medical center and the new performing arts theater.

 If you have any questions about life on the peninsula, feel free to contact one of our Realtors.
 They will be happy to serve you by answering your questions and providing you with a relocation package.